 - Brief description of each Body system and how they interact

-In order to understand this Periodical about the interdependencies between illness and body systems, we must first agree on the same language.
-This is all the more important as in common parlance not only laymen but also most physicians(!) use certain terms interchangeably*, although it obviously is helpful to reserve each term for a particular bodily condition.
-Like you don't say "I'll go to work by plane" when actually you are going by car.
+In order to understand your dog's health, and your own health, we must first agree on the same language.
+This is all the more important as in common parlance not only laymen but also most physicians use different terms interchangeably, although obviously it is helpful to reserve each term for a particular bodily condition.
+Like you don't say "I go to work by plane" when actually you go by car.
 Depending on what you have, people treat you very different.
-Both in terms of transport as in terms of health.
+Both in terms of transport and in terms of health.

 Think about it: For mutual understanding, it is necessary that when I say "GreedyPup have a super bowl" you understand

 What are you really dealing with?